-In the Netherlands there is definitely one thing well arranged and that is the public transport.
+In the Netherlands, there is definitely one thing well arranged and that is public transport.
 A wide network of busses, trains, metros, bikes and even ferries is active all over the country.
 This makes it super easy to get from one place to another in the country of tompoezen and klompen!
-Let me tell you all about the public transport and how to get around in the Netherlands.
+Let me tell you all about public transport and how to get around in the Netherlands.

 Save This To Pinterest To Read It Later ↡

 Awesome Apps/ Websites To Sort Public Transport In The Netherlands

 There are a ton of websites in the Netherlands that will inform you about public transport.
 But the huge amount of websites and information can be kind of overwhelming.
 That’s why I will break it down for you into the three most practical websites/apps.

 App 9292 or 9292.nl